 High altitude skiing in typical conditions in the Andes.

 This expedition is scheduled just at the end of the December-April wet season in this part of the Andes, but by May we can expect generally stable weather.
 However there can sometimes be windy days and light snow flurries.
 This time of year is early winter in Peru; during the day it normally feels pleasantly warm in the strong sunshine, but cool or cold if it gets windy.
 At night temperatures at altitude go down to -10ºC during the 12 hours of darkness.
 Bring a warm sleeping bag and a good book!

 EXPERIENCE AND FITNESS

 Clients should be very experienced skiers and mountaineers.
 At least a little previous mountaineering experience, using an ice-axe and crampons, is essential.
 Expedition members need to be reasonably fit as we will be climbing and skiing at high altitudes.
-Climbing above 6000m is always hard physical work and the summit day on our biggest peak is likely to be over 10 hours long.
+Climbing to nearly 6000m is always hard physical work and the summit day on our biggest peak is likely to be over 10 hours long.
 However we should stress that you don't need to be an olympic athlete!